Mets' new GM excited by Cohen's title expectations - WHIZ News

 Porter will report to the 72-year-old Alderson, a former Mets GM who was brought back by Cohen and has taken over baseball operations.
 The idea is for Porter to grow into that role.

 “I think it’s a flexible arrangement.
 I think that, for example, I’ve already turned a couple of things over to Jared,” Alderson said.
-“Right now it’s a situation that will evolve, but I think that we’ll be able to work really well together and my guess is that in some areas I will sort of recede in presence and in others maybe remain the same.
-But I think that this has a chance to be a really good relationship.”
+“Right now it’s a situation that will evolve, but I think that we’ll be able to work really well together.”

 “Luis wanted him.
 Luis has known him a long time,” Alderson said.